 This offence is a summary offence.
 This means that the matter must be finalised in the Local Court.

-Under section 14(4) of the Act, if you contravene an AVO with an act of violence, and are over 18, you must be sentenced to a term of imprisonment unless a court orders otherwise.
+More serious examples of the offence, such as, contraventions by way of violence against the protected person, are likely to be dealt with much more seriously, for example by way of a jail sentence, Intensive Corrections Order or Community Corrections Order than breaches that involve contact only.
+Under section 14(4) of the Act, if you contravene an AVO with an act of violence, and are over 18, you are to be sentenced to a term of imprisonment unless a court orders otherwise.

-If a Court determines not to impose a period of imprisonment they must give its reasons for making that decision.
+If a court determines not to impose a period of imprisonment it must give its reasons for making that decision.

 WHERE TO NEXT?